amethyst/amethyst/book/src/prefabs/prefabs_technical_explanation.md

 }
 ```

-So, there are two main differences to this `PrefabData` compared the `Transform` example.
+So, there are two main differences to this `PrefabData` compared the `TransformComponent` example.
 The first difference is that the `add_to_entity` function now return a `Handle<A>`.
 The second difference is that `load_sub_assets` is implemented, this is because we load
 a sub asset.
 The `load_sub_assets` function here will do the actual loading, and morph the